lunapaint/vscode-luna-paint/README.extension.md

 ### Loading and Saving Files

-The loading and saving of image files (`png`, `jpg`) is currently handled by Electron/Chromium, as such there is no means to tweak/optimize how the images get encoded.
+The loading and saving of `png`, `jpg` and `bmp` images is currently handled by Electron/Chromium, as such there is no means to tweak/optimize how the images get encoded.
 This also means that while the editor does support layers, saving an image that supports layer is not currently possible.
 More options for file formats and encoding options is planned for the future.

 ### VS Code Custom Editors